weaveworks/weave/README.md

 work when run *on* $HOST2.)

-Similar NAT rules to the above can used to expose services not just to outside world but also other, internal, networks.
+Similar NAT rules to the above can used to expose services not just to the outside world but also other, internal, networks.

 ### Service import